glumia/bash-tiasft/README.md

 # Bash-Tiasft
 *Bash - There is a shortcut for that!*

-Suggests shortcuts for commands for which an alias is defined.
+Suggests shortcuts for aliased commands.
-Useful if you've defined new aliases for commands you use often and need to build muscle memory for them.
+Useful if you define some new aliases for commands you use often and need to build muscle memory for them.

 ## Install